Whiskey Hangover: Commercial

 Due to its heavy rotation on radio stations across the country, "Whiskey Hangover" became Godsmack's fifth number one hit on the Billboard Hot Mainstream Rock Tracks chart, in September 2009.
 It is also their second non-album single to reach number one on that chart since the release of "I Stand Alone" in 2002.

 "Whiskey Hangover" also reigns as a record-breaking 17th top-ten single for Godsmack, extending their ownership of the most top-ten hits in active rock history.
 The band also has had 12 songs reach the top five.
-It is also the band's first single to top twenty hit on the Billboard Heatseekers Songs chart, peaking at #16.
-The song also peaked at #7 on the Billboard Rock Songs chart.
+It is also the band's first single to top twenty hit on the Billboard Heatseekers Songs chart, peaking at number 16.
+The song also peaked at number seven on the Billboard Rock Songs chart.